Here’s How I Cut My Family Grocery Budget By Thousands of Dollars

 The Power of Buying in Bulk

 Buying in bulk is one of the simplest yet most effective ways to cut down on grocery expenses.
 Staples such as rice, beans, and flour are considerably cheaper when purchased in large quantities.
-Buying meat in bulk, whether from a local butcher or directly from farmers, offers substantial savings.
-This approach reduces the cost per unit and minimizes the number of trips to the store, saving both time and fuel.
+This approach reduces the cost per unit and minimizes the number of trips to the store, saving both time and gas.

-Let me give you a very real-life example: I buy 55-lb bags of organic hard white wheat berries that I mill into flour—now, you don’t have to mill your own flour; this works with bulk flour from the grocery store—but that bag costs me $50 and represents 25,000 grams of flour.
+Let me give you a very real-life example: I buy 55-lb bags of organic hard white wheat berries that I mill into flour—now, you don’t have to mill your own flour; this calculation works with bulk flour (or anything else) from the grocery store—but that bag costs me $50 and represents 25,000 grams of flour.

 The average family-sized loaf of sourdough bread that I bake is 500 grams per loaf.

-That means each 55-lb bag of wheat grains contains enough flour to bake 50 leaves of organic sourdough bread at $1 per loaf.
+That means each 55-lb bag of wheat grains contains enough flour to bake 50 loaves of organic sourdough bread at $1 per loaf.

 Where I live, a loaf similar in size and quality in bakeries costs anywhere from $8 to $10 or more.
 That means those 50 loaves of store-bought organic sourdough bread would cost my family $400 to $500.